CeVIO-User-Guide-Unofficial/cevio-ai-en/docs/songtrack/song_07.md

 ## Edit Pitch

-Adjust the pitch of a note here.
+Adjust the pitch of voice here.
 Only base pitch is adjusted, vibrato is not included.

 Outside of the pitch adjustment page, when the pitch is superimposed, the pitch affected by the vibrato will also be displayed.